No.1 Neuroscientist: NEW RESEARCH Your Life, Your Work & Your Sex Life Will Get Boring! (THE FIX)

 Your life and work are better than you think, you just don't see it because of habituation

-Small changes and variety are powerful tools to break the cycle of habituation
+Small changes and taking breaks are powerful tools to break the cycle of habituation

 Products Mentioned